 Mandibular actinomycosis in bovines has been reported from various parts of India in recent years (Rajesh kumar and Archanakumari, 2017; Dhillon et al., 2020; Ganapathi et al., 2022).
 Renu Singh et al., (2017) reported a nasal form of actinomycosis.
 In most of the cases, diagnosis is based on clinical examination and staining characteristics.

 Penicillin, Streptomycin, Oxytetracycline, Bacitracin, Cloxacin, Dicrystin-DS, and Isoniazid are effectively used for the treatment of actinomycosis in bovines (Ganapathi et al., 2022).
 In this case study Inj.
 Benzathine Penicillin along with Inj.
 Flunixin and Inj.
-Chlorpheniramine maleate were given intramuscularly for 5 days.
+Chlorpheniramine maleate was given intramuscularly for 5 days.
 Tissue Aid and Potassium iodide were also advised orally.
-Tissue Aid is a proprietary ayurvedic product that is known to reduce inflammation.
+Tissue Aid is a proprietary ayurvedic product that is known to reduce inflammation (Ref ?).
 Potassium iodide is considered as the treatment of choice for actinomycosis which is given until the animal develops iodism maximum for 10 days (Radostits et al., 2007).
 Glycerine and Magnesium sulphate was advised for topical application to reduce the swelling.
 Bovine actinomycosis was treated successfully by parenteral administration of Penicillin and Streptomycin along with oral administration of potassium iodide as reported by ( Pal et al., 2008 and Patel et al., 2016).
 Whereas Constable et al., 2017 and few others reported slow intravenous administration of 10% solution of sodium iodide @ 70mg/ Kg was also effective.
 Surgical debridement and Cryo- therapy using liquid nitrogen and be effective in advanced and poor responders.

 Prompt treatment intervention is crucial for managing actinomycosis before the lesion progresses and becomes fibrosed.
 Early diagnosis and treatment are important, as the onset of the disease may not be readily apparent.
 The disease can be prevented by avoiding factors that can lead to oral lacerations, such as sharp objects or dental issues, as these predispose animals to the condition.
 Additionally, animals discharging pus discharge should be isolated, as this may lead to environmental contamination, even though the disease is generally considered non-contagious and is primarily associated with predisposing oral lacerations.
 Proper preventive measures and proactive management are key to addressing this challenging condition effectively.
 Examination of the animal on subsequent visits revealed the animal responded symptomatically well to the treatment.